spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/actions/index.md

 ---
 title: Actions
-description: This article provides details about the Actions service in the Components Library.
+description: This document provides details about the Actions service in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Actions service in the Components Library.
+This document explains the Actions service in the Components Library.

 ## Overview